laithrw/llm-threader/README.md

   - **History**: how much recent behavior is kept for analysis (`maxHistory*`, `maxDataPoints`)
   - **Safety limits**: when the system must back off to protect your machine from freezing or overheating (`emergencyAbsoluteLimits`, `highThresholds`)

 - `maxThreads` (number | null, default: null): Hard ceiling for concurrent threads.
-When omitted, llm-threader keeps scaling up until cumulative completion time starts to degrade, and then locks onto that optimal value.
+When omitted, llm-threader keeps exploring higher concurrency (bounded by safety limits and observed demand) until cumulative completion time starts to degrade, and then locks onto that optimal value.
 - `monitoringInterval` (number, default: 1000): How often, in milliseconds, the library samples CPU/GPU load, temperature, and memory (lower = reacts faster, higher = less overhead).
 - `onScalingUpdate` (function): Called whenever the recommended concurrent LLM call limit changes: `(newThreads, oldThreads) => void`.
 - `maxHistorySize` (number, default: 100): How many recent LLM requests are kept in the in-memory queue history used for throughput and latency stats.
 - `maxHistoryAgeMinutes` (number, default: 5): How many minutes of past system/load data are kept for trend analysis.
 - `maxDataPoints` (number, default: 300): Maximum number of sampled data points stored in the internal usage history window.
+- `scalingHistoryRetentionHours` (number, default: ~0.33): How many hours of scaling history to persist; defaults to ~20 minutes.
 - `emergencyAbsoluteLimits` (object): **Hard safety cutoffs**; if any of these are reached or exceeded, the engine immediately scales down concurrent LLM calls to protect your machine:
   - `cpuTemp` (number, default: 95): Maximum allowed CPU temperature in °C.
   - `cpuUsage` (number, default: 98): Maximum allowed average CPU usage percentage.